Advance Care Planning

 ACP is voluntary, but should be accessible and understandable for all who are interested in the topic.
 The Swiss Federal Council formulated a need for action in a postulate report 18.3384 (available in German or French).
 Healthcare professionals often cannot find or access advance care directives, or cannot use them because the respective statements are not meaningful in an emergency situation.
 Furthermore, the end-of-life is often approached as an acute event, whereas around 70% of deaths in Switzerland are foreseeable and can be prepared for.

-To strengthen the awareness, accessibility, and quality of ACP, the Federal Council established a national working group on «Advance Care Planning» in 2021 led by the FOPH, the Section National Health Policy, and the SAMS.
+To strengthen the awareness, accessibility, and quality of ACP, the Federal Council established a national working group on «Advance Care Planning» in 2021 led by the FOPH, the Section Healthcare Developement, and the SAMS.
 The working group is tasked with steering the implementation of ACP measures on a strategic and thematic level throughout the entire process, and setting key priorities.
 It consists of experts from the fields of medicine, nursing, palliative care, social work, law, and ethics.
 Also represented are national professional associations, organisations of healthcare providers as well as patient and stakeholder organisations that offer consultation on the subject.

 The implementation concept (version May 2021) is available in German or French